breze-no-salt/breze/README.md

   especially for docstrings.
 Here is an [example](http://packages.python.org/an_example_pypi_project/sphinx.html).
 - In case you develop something new, please do so in a new branch 'feature-XXX' so you do not mess with other peoples work.
+Also, before merging it into the master branch, let someone else from the lab review it.

 Have fun!